-Laboratory and Imaging Data
+Laboratory and imaging data

-Respiratory viral infections are confirmed using the BioFire® FilmArray® System or other PCR-based methods, with results recorded in the electronic study database.
-Levels of inflammatory markers, such as C-reactive protein (CRP) are measured through blood tests conducted at baseline and repeated at discharge.
-Chest X-ray imaging data in the form of the reports issued by qualified radiologists is captured using standardised interpretation criteria.
+RVIs are confirmed using the BioFire® FilmArray® System or other PCR-based methods, with results recorded in the electronic study database.
+Levels of inflammatory markers, such as CRP are measured through blood tests conducted at baseline and repeated at discharge.
+Chest X-ray imaging data in the form of the reports issued by qualified radiologists are captured using standardised interpretation criteria.

-Patient-Reported Outcomes
+Patient-reported outcomes

-Patient-reported outcomes (PROs) are collected using validated questionnaires administered during follow-up visits.
-Symptom resolution is assessed by asking patients to report the presence and severity of symptoms at each follow-up visit through completion of the FLU-PRO-Plus(6).
-Quality of life is measured using standardised tools, such as the FLU-PRO-Plus and EQ-5D-5L(7), to capture the patient's perspective on their recovery.
-Once discharged from hospital, recovery is assessed using standardised questionnaires, listed in Table 3, for symptom severity, quality of life, fatigue, depression and anxiety.
+PROs are collected using validated questionnaires administered during follow-up visits.
+Symptom resolution is assessed by asking patients to report the presence and severity of symptoms at each follow-up visit through completion of the FLU-PRO-Plus.7 Quality of life is measured using standardised tools, such as the FLU-PRO-Plus and EQ-5D-5L,8 to capture the patient's perspective on their recovery.
+Once discharged from hospital, recovery is assessed using standardised questionnaires, listed in table 2, for symptom severity, quality of life, fatigue, depression and anxiety.
 This provides a comprehensive and holistic approach to monitoring patient recovery, the importance of which has been highlighted following the SARS-CoV-2 pandemic.
-Details of the PROs used as part of the UNIVERSAL study are provided in Table 3.
+Details of the PROs used as part of the UNIVERSAL study are provided in table 2.